TICKETS ARE AVAILABLE

 Can I bring my dog?

 Sunday is Dog Day at Kirkland Oktoberfest.
 Festoon your pooch and enjoy the festival.
-Also, Sunday at 1pm is when the 4th Annual Kirkland Oktoberfest Wiener Dog Races begin.
+Also, Sunday at 1pm is when the 6th Annual Great Kirkland Oktoberfest Wiener Dog Races begin.
 Click here to get your dog registered

 What's the best way to get to Kirkland?